Grants

 Eligibility

-- Students who (as of the date of this year’s deadline) are currently enrolled in an art-related degree program, have been enrolled in an art-related degree program within the last 12 months, or are planning to attend an art-related degree program in the coming year are NOT eligible.
+• Students who (as of the date of this year’s deadline) are currently enrolled in a fine arts degree program, have been enrolled in a fine arts degree program within the last 12 months, or are planning to attend a fine arts degree program in the coming year are NOT eligible.

-- Artists who have been supported by an organizational grant from Harpo in the past are eligible to apply for a direct grant.
+• Artists who have been supported by an organizational grant through our (no longer extant) New Work Project grant program in the past are eligible to apply for a direct grant (Grants for Visual Artists).

 Criteria